ChakradharSai5/my-notes/content/1 Knowledge Hub/1 My Joyful Interests/People Stories/Others/z Other People Small Notes.md

 Dileep ji ICH Bhubaneswar
 - Has two sons, one studying inter second year, other in 7th class in 2025 June
-- Both at Barhampur, living with his cousin or brother staying in hoste
+- Both at Barhampur, living with his cousin or brother staying in hoste Bala subramanyam / Balu
+- Did MTech in Solar, or being done in distance I guess